PhD Programme

 PhD Application Information

-A number of potential PhD projects on these topics is available for prospective candidates to consider in their application.
+We expect to have number of potential PhD projects on these topics is available for prospective candidates to consider in their application.
 Candidates must have, or expect to obtain, at least an upper second class honours degree or equivalent, in an appropriate discipline (e.g. Physics, Mathematics, Astronomy or Astrophysics).
 Successful candidates will enrol at an appropriate university and carry out a research programme at the Armagh Observatory & Planetarium.
 Applications are encouraged from candidates of any nationality although eligibility may depend on funding source.
-The successful applicant(s) would receive a grant based on the United Kingdom Science and Technology Facilities Council rate (2022/23: £16,062 per annum).
+The successful applicant(s) would receive a grant based on the United Kingdom Science and Technology Facilities Council rate (2024/25: £19,237 per annum).
 In addition, we would fully fund the university fees.

 Application Form